MartandKK/novig-weather-app/README.md

 # Meetup Weather Planner

-A lightweight, fast-to-iterate React prototype that helps a meetup organizer compare this week’s weather vs next week’s for a recurring outdoor event.
+A lightweight React prototype that helps a meetup organizer compare this week’s weather vs next week’s for a recurring outdoor event.
 The goal is to give organizers a simple way to decide whether to continue, prepare, or cancel the meetup based on conditions like rain, wind, temperature, and overall comfort.

-This project was built for the Novig Full-Stack Engineer Take-Home Assessment.
 The focus was on:

 1. Interpreting the design intent
 2. Implementing good-enough architecture that can evolve